hamidzr/fog-alert/README.md

 ### intrusion response
-nodemcu / raspberry pi module subscribing to alerts from the ai powered analyzer. responsible for responding to detected threats.
+iot module subscribing to alerts from the AI powered analyzer. responsible for responding to detected threats.